 ---Advertisement---

-Papaya is a highly nutritious tropical fruit known for its sweet taste, soft texture, and powerful digestive benefits.
-It is rich in vitamins, antioxidants, and a natural enzyme called papain, which supports digestion and overall gut health.
-Papaya is widely grown in India, Sri Lanka, Thailand, and Brazil.
-It is considered a healing fruit due to its immunity-boosting and skin-enhancing properties.
+Papaya is a highly nutritious tropical fruit known for its sweet taste, soft texture, and powerful digestive properties.
+It is rich in vitamins, antioxidants, and a natural digestive enzyme called papain, which makes it one of the best fruits for gut health.

 Nutritional Value of Papaya (Per 100g)

-• Vitamin C: 75% DV
+Vitamin C75% DV

-• Vitamin A: 25% DV
+Vitamin A25% DV

 Health Benefits of Papaya